 Inventory Subitems

 For peak efficiency, manufacturing and merchandising companies need to precisely track the types and quantities of items of every type stored in inventory.
-MYOB Advanced provides flexible tools for identifying and tracking various types of such items.
+MYOB Acumatica provides flexible tools for identifying and tracking various types of such items.

 Subitem Codes